Vinifera-Developers/Vinifera/docs/Miscellaneous.md

 TechLevel=10                ; integer, maximum tech level.
 IsCampaign=no               ; boolean, is the game that is about to start campaign, as opposed to skirmish?
+CampaignID=-1               ; integer, ID of the campaign (from BATTLE.INI) to start CampaignModeHuman=1         ; DiffType, difficulty used by the human player in Campaign.
+CompaignModeComputer=1      ; DiffType, difficulty used by the AI players in Campaign.
-CampaignID=-1               ; integer, ID of the campaign (from BATTLE.INI) to start Tournament=0                ; integer, WOL Tournament Type WOLGameID=3735928559        ; unsigned integer, WOL Game ID ScenarioName=spawnmap.ini   ; string, name of the scenario (map) to load.
+Tournament=0                ; integer, WOL Tournament Type
+WOLGameID=3735928559        ; unsigned integer, WOL Game ID ScenarioName=spawnmap.ini   ; string, name of the scenario (map) to load.
 MapHash=                    ; string, map hash, only used in statistics collection.
 UIMapName=                  ; string, name of the map, only used in statistics collection.
+PlayMoviesInMultiplayer=no  ; boolean, should movies be played in multiplayer.

 ; Network Options
 Protocol=2                  ; integer, network protocol to use.